Paperback-iOS/website/contributing.md

 > You can use a git client like [GitHub Desktop](https://desktop.github.com/) to manage your local repository.

 When your done submit a pull request.
+This can be done by navigating to the main page of the [website git repository](https://github.com/Paperback-iOS/website) and selecting 'pull request' at the top.
+You may have to click the button titled **compare across forks**.
+Ensure that the base repository belongs to Paperback-iOS, whereas the head is your fork, and your branch.

 ### Running the website
 > When you make modifications to the site, you should validate your changes and formatting yourself first.